LargeWaffle/cnn-segmentation/README.md

 ...depending on the values of the booleans **train**, and **ft**

-See PyTorch's definitions of these terms [link](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html)
+See PyTorch's definitions of these terms.
+[Pytorch's documentation](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html)

 A DeepLab MobileNet example is already there, you can load it by setting **model_choice** to 'dlab_large'